 Croatia seems to be the ‘in’ destination at the moment.
 Before we booked I spoke to lots of people who had been, were going or who are planning to go.
 My advice is GO!
 We had a fantastic time and really enjoyed our holiday there.
-So if you are heading to Croatia and wondering what to do I have put together a number of posts beginning with this one – Things to do in Dubrovnik.

 This post looks at things to do in Dubrovnik.
 This seems to be the city destination of the moment – I am sure Game of Thrones has influenced this slightly but I think word of mouth about all it has to offer is making it one of the post popular destinations in Europe at the moment.
 It is also a UNESCO World Heritage site (designated in 1979)

 (Warning – this post is photograph heavy but Dubrovnik is so breathtakingly beautiful I had to include them!
 Enjoy things to do in Dubrovnik)

 Where is Dubrovnik?

 Dubrovnik is in the very tip of the southernmost part of Croatia.
 It is close to both the Montenegro and Bosnia and Herzegovina borders (hence we were able to add 2 lovely day trips to our itinerary!)

 This ‘pearl of the Adriatic’ as some call it was a trading port throughout history and a major Mediterranean sea power from the 13th century onwards.
 The city walls have protected it from attacks throughout history (the Venetians were apparently jealous of Dubrovnik’s success).
 The last attack on Dubrovnik came in 1991/2 when Serbian forces bombarded the city during a seven month siege.

 What to see/do in the old city of Dubrovnik?